U.S. Citizens or Resident Aliens Living Outside the United States

 If you are a self-employed U.S. citizen or resident alien living outside the United States, in most cases you must pay SE tax.
 You must take all of your self-employment income into account in figuring your net earnings from self-employment, even income that is exempt from income tax because of the foreign earned income exclusion.

-Exception.
 The United States has social security agreements with many countries to eliminate dual taxes under two social security systems.
-Under these agreements, you must generally pay social security and Medicare taxes to only the country you live in.
+Under these agreements, you must generally pay social security and Medicare taxes to only the country in which you live.

 If your self-employment income is exempt from SE tax, you should get a statement from the appropriate agency of the foreign country verifying that your self-employment income is subject to social security coverage in that country.
 If the foreign country will not issue the statement, contact the Social Security Administration (SSA) at this address: